augustine nick

 • Agostinho (Portuguese): Rolls off the tongue as “ah-gosh-TEEN-yo”, with a Portuguese lilt.

-Influence on Names and Nicknames
+Influence on Names & Nicknames

 • Augustina/Augustia: Feminine variations of Augustus, offering an elegant touch to the original name.